Across industries, new marketing tactics are rising that make reaching and engaging target audiences more effective and successful.

 Formal and informal rewards, such as priority support or the ability to become a preferred client, can former incentivize your clients.

 Almost 85 percent of B2B decision makers start their buying process with a referral; it's up to you whether that referral leads your way.

 6) Reputation Marketing for Construction Companies

-Especially to first-time clients who are not yet familiar with your relationship, building a positive reputation in the industry and local area is a vital component to marketing success.
+Especially for first-time clients who are not yet familiar with your relationship, building a positive reputation in the industry and local area is vital to marketing success.

 Similar to referrals, you can ensure success in this area by formalizing the process rather than hoping for accidental reviews and other reputation builders.

 Build a profile on websites such as the Better Business Bureau.
 Then, encourage your clients to submit reviews about their experience with you.

 But most importantly, ensure continued client success through positive, long-term relationships and timely customer service.

 Finally, don't underestimate the power of thought leadership in the construction industry.